fredyrydfe/manomano/README.md

 Then, you have to open Postman and you need to import the collection store in the JSON file "Purgomalum API Test Automation.postman_collection.json".

+## Run API tests

+When you have imported the collection in Postman, you have to click on more options in the collection, and then click on the Run button.

+And the last step is to run the collection.

+Then you should see the following results:

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)